 They had no resource guides or agencies to look to for assistance.
 They did not have friends who had walked the road before.
 This was a maiden voyage.
 They learned some valuable first-person lessons that can benefit those who are looking toward, or are in the midst of deployment.

 Just like Tracie, the Israelites made it through deployment primarily with the presence and help of the Lord.
-That same help and presence of the Lord is available to you as you make your deployment journey.
+That same help and presence of the Lord are available to you as you make your deployment journey.

 What are words you would use to describe how you feel about deployment?
 Take a moment to write the words in a journal.
 Consider using the words as the basis of a prayer asking God to help you view deployment through a lens of blessing.